ilias-uoc/Blockchain_BGP/source_code/README.txt

 How to run:

-1) python3 start_nodes.py  -- and choose the number of nodes
+	python3 start_network.py -- This starts the network.
+Runs the script on all the nodes that are in the bgp_network.csv file.

-on a new terminal:
+then on a new terminal run one of the scripts below to make a new transaction,

+	python3 assign.py -- to make an assign transaction.

-2) python3 assign.py   -- To make an assign transaction
+	python3 update.py -- to make an update transaction. open the file and enter a valid assign transaction id (it can be found in the blockchain!)

-3) python3 parallel_mine.py -- and choose the number of miners

-optional:

-python3 update.py -- to make an update transaction. open the file and enter a valid assign txid python3 revoke.py -- to make a revoke transaction. open the file and enter a valid assign txid -- (but the lease has propably not expired yet so the transaction will not be added to the chain)
+	python3 revoke.py -- to make a revoke transaction. open the file and enter a valid assign transaction id -- (but the lease has propably not expired yet so the transaction will not be added to the chain)

-4) killall python3 -- to stop all the nodes
+	python3 bgp_announce.py -- to make a bgp announce transaction.
+Open the file and edit it accordingly.
+Put a '0' in the as_source_list if the AS advertising the prefix also owns it.

+To mine a new block, run python3 parallel_mine.py and enter the number of miners.
+Or you could mine manually by making a request to localhost:[port*]/mine [*ports: 5000-5004]

+Finally,
+killall python3.